 Should I cut native asters?

-To keep larger species smaller, cut the top of the plant off in mid-summer—right around July 4th—before they bloom.
-Don’t worry about the severe haircut: the plant will then spend time making flowers instead of stems and keep the size much more manageable.
+Don’t worry about the severe haircut.
+The plant will then spend time making flowers instead of stems, keeping the size much more manageable.

 What are the best asters for wet areas?